mburns2002/Final-Project-Air-Pollution-Analysis/README.md

 3. Compare the two districts, Kallakurichi and Nagapattinam (coastal and inland, respectively), for PM2.5 measurements.

 ## Three additional skills
-- Use of at least 5 `dplyr` verbs / functions
+- Use of at least 5 `dplyr` verbs / functions (including summarize, group_by, count, filter, arrange, select, mutate)
 - Expansion of ggplot functions (to include more than default characteristics)
 - Making layout and presentation into secondary output (e.g. .pdf)